GovAlta/adsp-monorepo/docs/tutorials/pdf/building-a-template.md

 </style>
 ```

-It is very important to explicitly set the font-size of the header content.
+It is also _very important_ to explicitly set the font-size of the header content.
 Otherwise, at times, randomly it seems, puppeteer sets the font size to zero and your content appears to have vanished.

 The rest is pretty much standard CSS for managing layout, as you would normally do for any webpage.